-5. Deterioration.
+7. Deterioration.
 Various degrees of deterioration were observed throughout the proposed TIF District.
 Much of the observed deterioration involved the condition of surface improvements, particularly alleys, parking lots, and sidewalks.
-Overall, these surface improvements evidenced deterioration in terms of multiple potholes, uneven pavement, cracks and rampant weed growth.
-Corrective maintenance was needed for these areas, such as crack sealing, concrete repair, etc.
+Overall, these surface improvements evidenced deterioration in terms of multiple potholes, uneven pavement, "alligator" cracking and rampant weed growth.
+Corrective maintenance was needed for these areas, such as crack sealing, concrete and asphalt repair, etc.

-In addition, the 5 residential structures and 2 non-residential reflected deterioration.
-For example, certain building components such as window frames, siding, porches and fascia were deteriorated (revealing chipped, broken, warped surfaces) and needed corrective maintenance to restore the original condition.
-Certain buildings also had problems in terms of siding with holes, chipped stucco, and bubbling paint as well as water-related damage (e.g., heavily rusted gutters).
+In addition, the commercial structures, the former Amerock industrial facility and residences reflected deterioration.
+For example, certain building components such as window frames, siding, roofs, and fascia were deteriorated (revealing chipped, broken, warped surfaces) and needed corrective maintenance to restore the original condition.
+Certain buildings also had problems in terms of bubbling paint as well as water-related damage (e.g., heavily rusted gutters and fascia).
+For example, the Amerock building had water leaks that caused damage to interior ceilings marked by damaged ceiling tiles.
+Many of the vacant buildings listed above were noticeably deteriorated and reflected disinvestment in the properties.